 In spread betting the trader places a bet if the market will go up or down.
 There is no acquiring done of any instrument or its contract for difference, rather simply betting on the market trends.
 The profits or losses are determined by the changes in value and not by the closing price.
 Spread Betting is mostly done by UK and Ireland residents, as profits from spread betting are tax free in those countries.
 As the trader is ‘betting’ per point move, it means this type of trading falls outside the scope of Capital Gains Tax or stamp duty when compared to other types of trading.
-When Spread Betting you can trade all the same financial instruments on our bitcoin platform, or as a standard forex or CFD account including forex pairs, commodities, indices or trading stocks.
+When Spread Betting you can trade all the same financial instruments on our bitcoin platform, or as a standard forex or CFD account including forex trading pairs, commodities, indices or trading stocks.

 How to conduct Spread Betting